-The Population Health team at Manchester City Council are leading the strategic and operational activity across the city to enable Manchester to become an ACE-aware, trauma-informed and trauma-responsive city.
+The Manchester City Council Public Health team are leading the strategic and operational activity to enable Manchester to become an ACE-aware, trauma informed and trauma responsive city by 2027.

-A city with a coordinated approach to reducing exposure to ACEs, where all practitioners work with residents to prevent or mitigate the consequences of trauma; helping children, families, and communities to build resilience; and improving outcomes by working in a trauma-responsive way.
+A city with a co-ordinated approach to reducing exposure to ACEs, where all practitioners work with residents to prevent or mitigate the consequences of trauma; helping children, families, and communities to build resilience; and improve outcomes for residents by working in a trauma responsive way.

 ACE aware and trauma informed city Manchester 2019–25 Write a description for this list item and include information that will interest site visitors.
 For example, you may want to describe a team member's experience, what makes a product special or a unique service that you offer.